 Lions Gate Bridge

-Definitely not a part of the District of North Vancouver, the Lions Gate Bridge makes the visit to all the places discussed earlier possible.
-This iconic symbol of Vancouver is a suspension bridge connecting the City of Vancouver with its northern region.
-If not for its signature emerald-green color, you may even confuse it with the Golden Gate Bridge, a world-famous attraction in San Francisco.
+Not a part of the District of North Vancouver, the Lions Gate Bridge, however, makes the visit to all the places discussed earlier possible.
+This iconic symbol of Vancouver, the suspension bridge connecting the City of Vancouver with its northern region.
+If not for its signature emerald-green color, you could even confuse it with the Golden Gate Bridge, a world-famous attraction in San Francisco.

-This completes our guide to a weekend getaway in North Vancouver.
+This completes our weekend guide to Vancouver.
 I hope it inspires you to plan your own journey to British Columbia in not so distant future.
-Even a short trip here will make you fall in love with this place and collect some unforgettable memories.
+Even a short trip to the city will make you fall in love with this part of the world and collect some unforgettable memories.